Yandex Cloud

 • Without authorization: To skip authentication.

-6. Under Tool parameters, specify the names, types, and text descriptions of parameters the tool will use.
+6. Under Tool parameters, specify the names, types, and text descriptions of the parameters the tool will use.

 JSON schema: